 It looked at children aged 3 months to 3 years with a clinical suspicion of intussusception.

 Each child had three plain abdo x-ray views – supine, prone and left lateral decubitus.
 The authors looked to see air in ascending colon (remember that 97% of intussusceptions are ileocolic and in these, you wouldn’t see air in ascending colon).
 So, air in the ascending colon was a negative predictor.
 They also looked at positive predictors – target sign, meniscus sign or evidence of small bowel obstruction.

 There were 190 patients eligible and 146 enrolled.

 In patients with intussusception, none had air in the ascending colon in all three views.
 This was not a large study, but it showed a negative predictive value of 100% (i.e. if you have air in the ascending colon in all three views, you do not have intussusception).

 If they only saw air in ascending colon on two views but not the third view, this was less effective.
-In these patients 2 out of 19 cases were missed (a 96% negative predictive value).
+In these patients, 2 out of 19 cases were missed (a 96% negative predictive value).

-Abdominal x-ray is a good tool if you aren’t sure about intussusception and can be used to rule it out before initiating a transfer.
+An abdominal x-ray is a good tool if you aren’t sure about intussusception and can be used to rule it out before initiating a transfer.
 All three views are needed for maximum negative predictive value.

-Bottom line – plain abdo x-rays can be used to exclude intussusception when ultrasound is not available.
+Plain abdo x-rays can be used to exclude intussusception when ultrasound is not available.